moltenform/scite-files/files/api_files.md

 * Scroll to the end of this file and look for the line that begins with `imports.exclude=`

 * Delete a word in this list.
-For example, to enable Haskell, delete the word "haskell".
+For example, to enable Haskell, delete the word "haskell"

 * Save this file and restart SciTE (may require sudo privileges on Unix systems)